BiancaBoueri/BiancaBoueri/README.md

 🎓 Mechatronics Engineering student at the University of Brasília (UnB).

-🌱 Currently transitioning into Java development through NTT DATA's Java Bootcamp on DIO.
+🌱 Currently transitioning into Full Stack development.

 Throughout my undergraduate studies, I worked on software development for embedded systems, robotics, firmware, and backend projects using Python and MySQL, building a strong foundation in programming, problem-solving, and Object-Oriented Programming.